penglizhao/penglizhao.github.io/README.md

     </tr>
 </table>

 My name is Pengli Zhao.
-I am a Phd student at University of South Florida.
+I am a Ph.D. student at University of South Florida.
 I’m interested in Air Traffic Management, Arrival Sequencing and Scheduling, Trajectory Analysis and Data Visualization.
 This is my [CV](./cv/cv.pdf).

 ## Research Interests